jimouris/tlshare-tee-nildb/README.md

 - Unit tests for message processing
 - Integration tests for the FastAPI server
 - Tests for key management and encryption
+- Tests for handling multiple records in a single request
+- Tests for signature verification over concatenated ciphertexts

 ### Linting